Mahmoud3177Khaled/Mahmoud3177Khaled/README.md

 - Exemplified strong interpersonal skills and teamwork to ensure project success, on the lookout for many more exciting journeys.

 ## Multilingual Proficiency:
-- Harboring a varied and unique mixture of languages including English, a must / Arabic, my cultural core / German, a really challenging one 😅
+- Harboring a varied and unique mixture of languages including English, a must / Arabic, a cultural heritage / German, a really challenging one 😅
 - Exploring new frontiers in Russian and Italian soon to be added to the mix 😋